| |

 Although long associated with bulbous gores, Cameron has long done a brisk business in flat balloons, like this N-Series, as well (note the Raven Rally's "me-too" skirt-to-scoop conversion).

-Cameron's first flat balloons, the S-Type, were not quite as advanced as the later N-Series.
+Cameron's first smooth-gored balloons, the S-Type, were not quite as advanced as the later N-Series.
 The S-Type was "not recommended for general use as fabric stresses are higher."

 This ad touts a few of Cameron's mid-'70s achievements, including the largest balloon in the world (a record the company broke several times), an innovative solar balloon, and the first hot-air airship.
 The S-Type ad at left is excerpted from this as well.